Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Simulations

-$\bullet$ {\it Nondistributed Q-learning:} We compare LS-DTR, DNN-DTR, and KRR-DTR with eight fixed treatments ($a_1a_2a_3$ for $a_i\in\{A,B\}$).
-The comparisons of survival and training times are shown in Figure \ref{Clinical_baseline}, from which we can conclude the following: 1) The policies AAA and AAB have the best survival time among the eight fixed treatments, but they are still significantly worse than the policies obtained by the Q-learning methods, which illustrates the power of RL in discovering effective regimens for life-threatening diseases.
-2) LS-DTR has the shortest training time, which increases from case S+S to case N+J. This is because the training complexity of LS-DTR is independent of the number of training samples; it is only related to the dimension of the data input (the dimension increases from case S+S to case N+J).
-Nevertheless, LS-DTR has the worst survival time among the three Q-learning methods.
+{The comprehensive comparisons of survival time and training time are illustrated in Figure \ref{Clinical_baseline}, where Figure \ref{Clinical_baseline}(b) offers a more detailed examination of the survival times among several policies that exhibit closely comparable performance.
+DKRR-DTR is abbreviated as DKRR for brevity and the numbers in brackets after the notation DKRR are the numbers of local machines.
+MBPO using base agents PPO is abbreviated as M-PPO.
+It should be noted that, when dealing with discrete action spaces, the PPO algorithm calculates the Q-functions separately for each individual action.
+Furthermore, the identity of the Q-function across all stages necessitates that the state dimensions remain the same at each stage, thus eliminating the non-Markovian case.
+Consequently, the PPO algorithm involves only two cases regarding the state space: the previously defined single feature and multiple feature, denoted as PPO(S) and PPO(M), respectively.
+From the above results, we can conclude the following: 1) The policies AAA and AAB have the best survival time among the eight fixed treatments, but they are still significantly worse than the policies obtained by RL methods, which illustrates the power of RL in discovering effective regimens.
+2) Apart from DKRR-DTR, LS-DTR has the shortest training time, which increases from case S+S to case N+J. This is because the training complexity of LS-DTR is proportional to the cube of the data dimension (the dimension increases from case S+S to case N+J).
+Nevertheless, LS-DTR has the worst survival time among all RL methods.
 The survival times of LS-DTR for cases S+S and M+S are obviously higher than those of LS-DTR for cases M+J and N+J, which indicates that LS is not good at jointly handling states and actions when the size of the action space is small.
-3) KRR-DTR performs similarly to (or slightly better than) DNN-DTR in terms of survival time, although it takes between one hundredth and tenth as long to train as DNN-DTR.
-4) From case S+S to case N+J, the training time of KRR-DTR increases because the complexity of kernel computation is related to the dimension of the data input; the training time of DNN-DTR is almost unchanged because it mainly focuses on the numbers of training samples and epochs, and calculations related to data dimension can be ignored.
-Although KRR-DTR has the best performance in terms of both survival time and training cost in this simulation, it is unsuitable for large-scale data because of the high storage requirements of the kernel matrix and the high computational complexity of solving KRR problems.
-Thus, we develop a DKRR Q-learning approach.
+3) KRR-DTR exhibits the best performance in survival time.
+Although KRR-DTR does not demonstrate a notable advantage in training time compared to PG, AC, and PPO, it is crucial to highlight that the training procedures of PG, AC, and PPO necessitate direct interaction with the real environment, rendering them impractical for medical diagnosis applications where safety requirements are exceptionally rigorous.
+This is due to the potential for any exploratory treatment to cause irreparable harm to patients.
+4) M-PPO attains comparable survival time outcomes to KRR-DTR by developing an environmental model that circumvents direct interaction with the real environment.
+However, training the environmental model is extremely time-consuming, requiring training times that are thousands of times longer than that of KRR-DTR.
+Regarding DNN-DTR, which also eliminates direct interaction with the real environment, its time cost is significantly higher-ranging from tens to hundreds of times greater-than that of KRR-DTR, due to the necessity of training a deep neural network at each stage.
+5) DKRR-DTR maintains almost equivalent performance to KRR-DTR regarding survival time.
+Even with 500 local machines, the performance of DKRR-DTR remains superior to that of DNN-DTR and PG-related methods.
+However, in terms of training time, the framework based on distributed computing significantly reduces the training time of KRR-DTR.
+When the number of local machines is larger than 10, the training time of DKRR-DTR (in all cases except S+S) is even less than that of LS-DTR, whose training complexity is independent of training data size.
+Overall, DKRR-DTR is highly efficient in the training stage while generalizing comparably to state-of-the-art methods, which implies that DKRR-DTR can be applied to large-scale DTR problems.}